Terms and conditions: Grades 6-9 (excluding academic staff)

 You have the right to belong to any Trade Union of your choice, but it is not a condition of employment that you must become a member of a Trade Union.
 UCU is the recognised trade union for staff in grades 6-9.

-Appointments are subject to a probationary period of six months (with the exception of grade 6 Teaching Fellows in the Skills Centre)
+Appointments are subject to a probationary period of six months (with the exception of grade 6 Teaching Fellows in the Skills Centre).
+Grade 6 Teaching Fellow appointments within the Skills Centre are subject to a probationary period of twelve months.

 Appointments may be terminated by either side in writing by giving one months notice during the probationary period and three months notice thereafter.
 Teaching Fellows and other staff with teaching responsibilities will give notice at fixed points in the year: 3 months notice expiring on the last day of a semester or 3 months notice expiring on 31 August.
 Notice should be in writing addressed to the Head of Department with a copy to the Department of Human Resources.